FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_userCertificates/manage-user-partner-certificates.md

     "title": "Manage partner certificates ",
     "linkTitle": "Manage partner certificates",
     "weight": "180"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses partner certificates as public certificates for encrypting PGP and AS2 data to the respective account and for verification of the signature of data from the account.
+}{{< SecureTransport/componentshortname  >}} uses partner certificates as public certificates for encrypting PGP and AS2 data to the respective account and for verification of the signature of data from the account.

 You can view, generate, import and delete partner certificates for the active account from the *Partner Certificates* tab page.